sdoylelambda/BufordsFE/README.md

 # BufordsFE

-Questions:
+UPER

+U - Understand
-What CSS to use?
+Create a website for a restaurant using existing site as template What CSS to use?
 Which package manager to use?
 Authentication log/in? auth zero vs oauth vs SHA256 vs ?
 Still use Stripe for CC payments?
 Formik for forms?

-UPER
+[] Create UX User Flow

+P - Plan
+Typescript with React and Redux
+CSS/styling -
+Forms -
+Auth -
-U - Understand
+Payment -

-Create a website for a restaurant using existing site as template Users should be able to:
+[] Create React App
-[] View existing site data
+[] Add existing site data
 [] Existing Menus
 [] Existing Links
 [] Create user/log in